keenanhye/keenanhye.github.io/_posts/2016-11-25-MP3-Encoding-Research.md

 <!--![results](/images/portfolio-pics/research-plots.jpg)-->

-Our results indicated that, as expected, there was almost unanimous preference for bit rates greater than 32 kbps - we expected this.
-We had included the 32 kbps files as "controls", since they are quite obviously low-quality.
+Our results clearly indicated that there was almost unanimous preference for bit rates greater than 32 kbps - we expected this, having included the 32 kbps files as obviously low-quality "controls".
 [Here is American Idiot at 32 kbps](/sounds/green-day-32.mp3) - pretty rough stuff.
 We included these to make sure our participants were not guessing randomly.

-However, besides our control case, under almost *all* environments and songs, listeners could not distinguish the lossless audio from the MP3 audio, even for our 96 kbps MP3 files under loud+noiseless conditions.
+However, besides our control case, under almost *all* environments and songs, listeners could not distinguish the lossless audio from the MP3 audio, even for our 96 kbps MP3 files under high listening intensity and low-noise conditions.
 Only a few exceptions existed, and even for these exceptions, counter-intuitively, participants preferred the MP3 audio to the lossless file.
-In our paper, we discuss various reasons this might have been the case.
+In our paper, we hypothesize as to why this was the case.

 Our results are another strong showing for the impressive lossy MP3 compression scheme, and a bit of bad news for the likes of [Tidal](http://tidal.com/us) and [Pono](https://www.ponomusic.com/) (sorry Jay Z and Neil Young...
 I still like your music...).
-Suffice it to say, I am bouncing all my preliminary mixes as 320 kbps MP3 files now.
+Suffice it to say, I am bouncing all my preliminary mixes as 320 kbps MP3 files now, and saving quite a bit of Google Drive space.

 I hope to post a few different audio files here at some point so that you can try hearing the difference yourself!
 I promise it's very difficult.

 As the paper is finalized, I will post it here, and clean this up a little.
-Hopefully we will be able to publish our findings soon!
+We are hoping to publish our findings in full soon.